Space weapon

 Space weapons are weapons used in space warfare.
 They include weapons that can attack space systems in orbit (for example, anti-satellite weapons), attack targets on the earth from space or disable missiles travelling through space.
-In the course of the militarisation of space, such weapons were developed mainly by the contesting superpowers during the Cold War, and some remain under development today.
+In the course of the militarisation of space, such weapons were developed mainly by the contesting superpowers during the Cold War, and some have already been deployed in space.
 Space weapons are also a central theme in military science fiction and sci-fi video games.

+Disclosed space weapons

+The Air Force Secretary, Troy Meink, disclosed at an Air & Space Forces Association conference on September 14, 2026 that the United States had already deployed via the U.S. Space Force active "on-orbit space control weapons capable of defending the joint force against hostile adversary action".

 Space-to-space weapons

 The Soviet Almaz secret military space station program was equipped with a fixed 23mm autocannon to prevent hostile interception or boarding by hostile forces.
-This was the first and so far the only space-to-space weapon to be fired in orbit.
+This was the first and, as of 2022, the only space-to-space weapon to be fired in orbit.

 The Soviet uncrewed Polyus weapons platform was designed to be equipped with a megawatt carbon-dioxide laser and a self-defense cannon.
+Similarly, the Soviet Cascade spacecraft (which was designed on the same platform as the Polyus) was planned to have an array of space-to-space missiles on the front.

+The Russian Space Forces developed maneuverable satellites under the Nivelir program in the late 2010s, officially referred to as "inspector satellites", but suspected by U.S. private intelligence agency Slingshot Aerospace and Dutch astronomer Marco Langbroek to have an anti-satellite kinetic weapon onboard in one of them.

 Earth-to-space weapons

 RIM-161 Standard Missile 3 anti-ballistic missile can engage targets in low Earth orbit.

 Anti-satellite weapons, which are primarily surface-to-space and air-to-space missiles, have been developed by the United States, the USSR/Russia, India and the People's Republic of China.
 Multiple test firings have been done as part of recent Chinese and U.S test programs that involved destroying an orbiting satellite.

 In general, the use of explosive and kinetic kill systems is limited to relatively low altitudes due to space debris issues and so as to avoid leaving debris from launch in orbit.
+One exception was the 2007 destruction of a weather satellite by China, at an altitude of 865 km, creating the largest debris field of any event in space.